This story begins in a magical city filled with drinkable water from street fountains. It begins in the eternal city of Rome.

 I run back to the hotel and ask to use their phone to call my bank since I have no sim card.
 In the meantime, I am bombarding my bank’s Facebook and Twitter accounts for a solution (which turned out to be fruitless by the way).
 The line just wouldn’t connect.

 Eventually, the receptionist tells me I can go after placing a charge on my card.
-I rush out of the hotel lobby with only 15 minutes left to departure time.
-I am told the distance from the hotel to the train station is a 15 minutes casual walk but I completely rule out the option of walking because of my big problem with directions.
+With only 15 minutes left to departure time, I rush out of the hotel lobby.
+The receptionist tells me the distance from the hotel to the train station is a 15 minutes casual walk but I completely rule out the option of walking because of my big problem with directions.
 I had to take a bus.

 The bus fare was a mere €1.20 but I didn’t have €1.20.
 PS: I have been cursed by the chocolate god, so I spent all my coins getting chocolate from the vending machine close to the hotel 🙁